 It may be logical to use this mid-point/average number to determine the height of a chair seat but not the height for the top shelf in a storage cabinet.
 In the latter case, it is standard practice to use a dimension that accommodates 90 to 95 percent of users who can reach an object on the top shelf.
 The design ideal is to provide for adjustability and use anthropometric data to determine the upper and lower limits for the range of adjustments, e.g., for workstation chairs.

-Furniture designers should have a library of texts (or software) on this data-intensive subject. furniturelink recommends the four titles shown in the sidebar; several good titles are out-of-print.
+Furniture designers should have a library of texts (or software) on this data-intensive subject. furniturelink recommends the five titles shown in the sidebar; several good titles are out-of-print.

 For copyright reasons, furniturelink cannot provide data from the above texts.
 Fortunately, there are a few on-line sources for anthopometric data.